 The conditions and needs of Lebanese returnees from Syria remain unknown as little attention is paid to this group.

-Conditions at the border with Syria, particularly at Masna’a and Aboudiyeh crossing points
+Information on the conditions at the border with Syria, particularly at Masna’a and Aboudiyeh crossing points are limited.